ESiWACE/esdm/README.md

 The middleware for earth system data is a prototype to improve I/O performance for earth system simulation as used in climate and weather applications.
-ESDM exploits structural information exposed by workflows, applications and utilizes information from data description formats such as HDF5 and NetCDF to more efficiently organize metadata and data across a variety of storage backends.
+ESDM exploits structural information exposed by workflows, applications as well as data description formats such as HDF5 and NetCDF to more efficiently organize metadata and data across a variety of storage backends.

 ## Requirements